WallarooLabs/wally/book/go/api/api.md

 `data` is anything that was returned by the previous step in the pipeline, and `state` is provided by the `StateBuilder` that was defined for this step in the pipeline definition.

 The first return value is a slice of object that we will send on to our next step, where each object is a different message.
-Returning `nil` will stop processing and no messages will be sent to the next step.
+Returning `nil` will stop processing that message and no messages will be sent to the next step.
 The second return value instructs Wallaroo to save our updated state so that in the event of a crash, we can recover to this point.
 Return `true` if you wish to save the state, otherwise return `false`.

 ### wallaroo.application.TCPSourceConfig